WA9ONY/Pico-RP2040/README2.md

 <P align="center"><A HREF="#P72">&lt;--</A> <A HREF="https://www.qrz.com/db/WA9ONY">WA9ONY</A> - <A HREF="https://www.youtube.com/user/DavidAHaworth">YouTube</A> - <A HREF="README.md#INDEX">Index</A> - <A HREF="http://www.stargazing.net/david/RPi/index.html">RPi</A> - <A HREF="http://www.stargazing.net/david/index.html">Website</A> <A HREF="#FUTURE">--&gt;</A></P>

 # Project 73: Adafruit STEMMA & STEMMA QT

+STEMMA QT is an easy way to connect micorcontroller development boards to sensor boards, IC boards, motor controller boards, and all kinds of boards without soldering.
+STEMMA QT can be connected in a dasiy chain with some STEMMA QT boards with two STEMMA QT commectors.
+STEMMA QT is a very small 4 pin connector that is popular for I2C communications plus power and ground.

-Adafruit STEMMA QT is compatible with the Sparkfun Qwiic I2C connector.
+Adafruit STEMMA QT is compatible with the <A HREF="README2.md#P66">Sparkfun Qwiic</A> I2C connector.
+Adafruit STEMMA QT is compatible with the Seeed Grove via simple adapter.

 Adafruit STEMMA & STEMMA QT products [list](https://www.adafruit.com/category/1005)

+Video
++ What is Stemma QT?
+[YouTube short](https://youtube.com/shorts/6GXRRuFuFy0?feature=share)
++ Adafruit STEMMA & STEMMA QT Plug & play connectivity - STEMMA SUNDAY! [video](https://youtu.be/_Cu7UOcGL14)
++ Raspberry Pi School - Using STEMMA QT on a Raspberry Pi [video](https://youtu.be/-d0rOHjntAo)

+STEMMA QT logo

 <A NAME="FUTURE"></A>